codewind-resources/codewind-vscode-openliberty-walkthrough/README.md

 Opening the Application monitor allows you to monitor the activity and health of your application.
 This action is only available when the application is running or debugging.
 ![](https://raw.githubusercontent.com/beccabau/codewind-vscode-openliberty-walkthrough/master/images/open-metrics-dash.gif)

+You can use the metrics in this dashboard to help you determine if your application is performing as intended.
+For example, an application might look like it is functioning well, but these metrics can reveal if an application is working harder than it should be.

+- **CPU**: View this graph to see whether your computer is keeping up with the work you’re doing.
+If you have spare CPU cycles, your machine is likely keeping up with your throughput.
+If you don’t have spare CPU cycles, you might notice a degradation in performance.
+- **HTTP Incoming Requests**: View this graph to see the incoming requests that your microservice receives.
+You can track the incoming requests and their response times.
+The graph doesn’t show each request.
+Instead, it shows requests at specific points in time.
+Use this graph to see whether your application responds to the requests as quickly as intended or if a change created delays in response times.
+- **Memory**: Straight horizontal lines and lines that plateau indicates good memory.
+An ascending line indicates a memory leak and that the computer is running out of memory.
+- **HTTP Throughput**: This graph indicates how fast the application is processing the requests that are coming into it.
+- **Heap**: This graph is only available for Java and Node.js projects.
+It displays the heap size and the used heap on a timeline.
+- **HTTP Outbound Requests**: This graph is similar to the HTTP Incoming Requests graph and shows the number of outbound requests at specific points in time.
+- **Loop Times**: This graph indicates how fast a Node.js project is processing through an event loop.
+- **Other Requests**: This graph indicates the Socket.IO and other requests that the application processes.

 ## View Application Logs

 Viewing the logs of your application running in a docker container is easy from the IDE with Codewind.